Heavy Load in the Cold

 The Boreas offers all the features of our Atlas hydroexcavator, but is outfitted to work effectively in the cold climates of Canada and the northern United States.
 Fully insulated and heated front enclosure and isolated water pump cabinet protect the equipment from the freezing temperatures.

-“That makes it a great fit for urban areas, as it is very easy to maneuver with its tight turning radius, and solves road weight limit issues,” says Lachance.
+“That makes it a great fit for urban areas, as it is very easy to maneuver with its tight turning radius, and solves road weight limit issues,” says Steeve Sheehy, Supervac’s National Sales Manager.
 “It is also much quieter than a traditional hydroexcavation unit, which allows crews to work in heavily populated areas without a lot of disruption.”

 It comes equipped with a flashing arrow and LED working light, full-opening rear door, protection arm and LED light, a hydraulic door lock, a single carbon steel debris tank offering 4,000-gallon, 20 CY of debris and a catwalk access ladder and handrail.

-“All the water is inside the enclosure, and all is heated to prevent freeze-ups,” says Lachance.
-“We’ve tested the unit down to -35 degrees F, which means it should be operational anywhere, anytime.”
+“All the water is inside the enclosure, and all is heated to prevent freeze-ups,” says Sheehy.
+“We’ve tested the unit down to -35 celsius degrees, which means it should be operational anywhere, anytime.”

 One of the biggest improvements the unit brings is its lack of a pony engine.
 Instead, Supervac has designed the unit to run off the chassis engine of the tractor being used to haul the trailer.
 This feature helps shrink the unit’s overall environmental footprint.